Your step by step guide on what to do following the passing of a loved one, from directly after their death to following the funeral

 As you can see the range of options for funerals is enormous.
 Every family is different, and everyone will have their own different wants and needs for their funeral so the cost is quite variable.
 When you first consult with a funeral director they will talk you through the cost of the different options, and will provide you with an itemised breakdown of the cost for each aspect of the funeral.

-A cremation starts at $2200, while a burial will cost at least $5500, but for an accurate estimate for your funeral service we also have an online tool that can help you work out how much it will cost you.
+For an accurate estimate for your funeral service we have an online tool that can help you work out how much it will cost you.

 5a.
 Non-urgent notifications

 There are many organisations you will have to contact at some point after the death of someone close to you.
 It can be upsetting to receive phone calls asking for a loved one who is no longer around, or shocking to receive bills with extra late fees for a service that hasn’t been used in months.
 So, while it can be tedious, notifying the relevant organisations of a death is an important thing to do.

 There is a long list of organisations you’ll need to contact in the longer term, including:Government agencies

 - the Australian Taxation Office (ATO).
 They have a deceased estate checklist here